codesplinta/mocklets/README.md

    yarn add mocklets
 ```

+## Support

+>**mockelts** can ONLY run well on Node.js v10.0.0 to Node.js v19.3.x as well as Jest v25.5.1 to Jest 29.5.x

 ## Getting Started

-You can use mocklets inside your jest test suite files simply by importing into these files and calling the functions within the `describe()` callback before any of `test()` routine calls.
+You can use mocklets inside your jest test suite files simply by importing into these files and calling the functions outside or within the `describe()` callback.
+You can also make addditional calls within any of `test()` callbacks.

+It is important to note that when

+## Some Basic Example (on the browser)
 >src/greetingMaker/index.js
 ```js